sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 # Quick start
 ## I stopped my VM and restarted it.
-What all do I have to do to get jupyter up and running again?
+What all do I have to do to get jupyter up and running again? <a name="quickstart"></a>
 1. [SSH into VM from local terminal](#ssh)
 2. [Mount persistent disk to VM](#mount)
 3. [Run Terra docker of choice](#terra-docker)